Neotys-Labs/helm-neoload-web/doc/mongo-prerequisites.md

 ## Software

-Currently Supported Versions of MongoDB: 4.2, 4.4 and 4.0 (deprecated, EOL April 2022)
+Currently Supported Versions of MongoDB: 4.2, 4.4

 *We do not support versions not supported by MongoDB.*